cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ## Survey Weighting

-Notice that the estimates defined in the previous sections are calculated with respect to US Facebook users' population.
+Notice that the estimates defined in the previous sections are calculated with respect to the population of US Facebook users.
 (To be precise, the ILI and CLI indicators reflect the population of US Facebook users *and* their household members).
 In reality, our estimates are even further skewed by the varying propensity of people in the population of US Facebook users to take our survey